 There is no one test that can accurately diagnose pelvic inflammatory disease.
 Instead, your health care provider will rely on a combination of findings from:

 - Your medical history.
 Your provider will likely ask about your sexual habits, history of sexually transmitted infections and method of birth control.

 - Signs and symptoms.
 Tell your provider about any symptoms you're experiencing, even if they're mild.

 - A pelvic exam.
 During the exam, your provider will check your pelvic region for tenderness and swelling.
 Your provider may also use cotton swabs to take fluid samples from your vagina and cervix.
 The samples will be tested at a lab for signs of infection and organisms such as gonorrhea and chlamydia.

 - Blood and urine tests.
-These tests may be used to test for pregnancy, HIV or other sexually transmitted infections, or to measure white blood cell counts or other markers of infection or inflammation.
+These tests may be used to test for pregnancy, human immunodeficiency virus (HIV) or other sexually transmitted infections, or to measure white blood cell counts or other markers of infection or inflammation.

 - Ultrasound.
 This test uses sound waves to create images of your reproductive organs.